-The government advises anyone who’s at high risk of getting a severe illness if they catch coronavirus ('vulnerable people') to take particularly strict social distancing measures.
+The government advises anyone who's at high risk of getting a severe illness if they catch coronavirus (COVID-19) — 'clinically vulnerable people' — to take particularly strict social distancing measures.

 Employers must be especially careful and take extra steps for anyone in their workforce who is in a vulnerable group.

 They include, but are not limited to, those who:

 - have a long-term health condition, for example asthma, diabetes, heart disease, hepatitis, Parkinson’s disease or multiple sclerosis (MS)

 - have a weakened immune system as the result of medicines such as steroid tablets or chemotherapy

 - are seriously overweight (a body mass index (BMI) of 40 or above)

 For more about social distancing:

 - in England, see social distancing guidance on GOV.UK

 - in Wales, see advice from the Welsh government